tnus/sample-spring-boot-prometheus/README.md

 # Grafana

 Import the prometheus datasource and the following spring boot [statistic dashboard](https://grafana.com/dashboards/6756)

+More dashboards can be found under the  src/grafana/dashboard folder